 If your company was previously active, you will need to file a Company Tax Return and pay Corporation Tax for the period of activity prior to becoming dormant.

 Active companies may also have to register with HMRC for Value Added Tax (VAT) and Pay As You Earn (PAYE).

 Active company requirements for Companies House

 Companies House does not need to be informed straight away if your company is active for Corporation Tax.
-You will notify the registrar retrospectively when you file your annual accounts, which must be delivered no later than 9 months (or 21 months for your first accounts) after your company’s accounting reference date (ARD).
-This date signifies the end of your company’s financial year, which should fall on the anniversary of the date of incorporation.
+You will notify them retrospectively when you file your annual accounts, which must be delivered no later than 9 months (or 21 months for your first accounts) after your company’s accounting reference date (ARD).

-Both dormant and active companies must submit an annual Confirmation Statement to Companies House to update and/or confirm key information about the internal structure of the business, including:
+Both dormant and active companies must submit an annual confirmation statement to Companies House to confirm and/or update key information about the internal structure of the business, including:

 - company name

 - registered office address